 What can you do in Red Mode?
-You won't actually see anything turn red for these actions because they are either flicks or double-taps, not drags.
-The point is: you haven't entered Blue, Green, or Purple Mode.
-To flick, quickly brush your finger over the surface of the node, where the direction of your flick matters.
+These actions are either flicks or double-taps, not drags.
+To flick, touch the tree node, then flick your finger off the surface.
 This may require a little practice to do it reliably.
 To double-tap, tap the node twice, quickly.